actsl/kiss_sdl/README.md

 CREDITS
 =======

+Thanks to all users of kiss_sdl, start from simple, then hack the hell out of it.
 These are the people who found bugs, recommended changes, or helped otherwise to develop kiss_sdl, many thanks.

 Michael Bethke (https://2catstudios.github.io/main.html), shuttersparks.